-THE MORAL IS: True peace is only won by peaceful means.
+The moral is: True peace is only won by peaceful means.

-25 Dirty Bath Water [Cleanliness]
+Dirty Bath Water

+[Cleanliness]

-NCE UPON A TIME, in a kingdom in India, the finest of the royal horses was taken down to the river to be bathed.
+Once upon a time, in a kingdom in India, the finest of the royal horses was taken down to the river to be bathed.
 The grooms took him to the same shallow pool where they always washed him.